 Robe of Blending (IM): Magical robes which communicate to the wearer its power.
 Anyone wearing the robe of blending is 75% unlikely to be detected if stationary, 50% in motion.
 The robe also allows the wearer to change-self at will, as per the spell.
-Any person or creature friendly to the wearer, however, will see him or her as he or she really is.
+Any person or creature friendly to the and after 1 round the swirling colours create an effect similar to a gaze attack; anyone within 30-ft of the robe's wearer will be dazed 1d4+1 rounds (saving throw vs staves allowed to negate effects).
+Undead and mindless creatures are immune to this effect.
+The scintillation effect can be used a total of 10 rounds per day.